 Tucked away in the narrow streets of the neighbourhood which is commonly refered to as El Born (real name Sant Pere, Santa Caterina i la Ribera).
 Plaça de Sant Agustí Vell takes its name from the convent which stood here until the start of the eighteenth century when, like the majority of buildings in the area, it was torn down to make way for a huge citadel.

 Flanked by a handful of tiny bars and restaurants, and shaded by tall London Plane trees, the tranquil rectangular plaza has a real village square feel to it.
 In the middle of the plaza stands a replica of the Canaletas fountain, eight of which can be found in squares throughout the city.

 7. Plaça de la Vila de Gràcia

-Watched over by an imposing thirty three metre tall clock tower, in addition to being super picturesque, the Plaça de la Vila de Gràcia is one of the neighbourhood’s liveliest plazas.
-The square is lined with cafés, bars and restaurants that are frequented by a mix of local residents and visitors.
+Watched over by an imposing thirty three-metre tall clock tower, in addition to being super picturesque, the Plaça de la Vila de Gràcia is one of the neighbourhood’s liveliest plazas.
+The square is lined with cafés, bars, and restaurants frequented by a mix of local residents and visitors.

 In addition to being one of the focal points of the Festas de Gràcia, La Plaça de la Vila de Gràcia hosts events throughout the year including concerts and displays of Castells (Human Towers) as well as the occasional political demonstration.